How to post a job on Facebook:

 When you're finished, a recorded version of the video will automatically be added to your timeline.
 Big companies that are on top of their social recruiting game, like UPS, have already started using this tool.
 Give it a try and see if it works for your company.

-How do I create a Facebook Job Posting?
+How do I post a job on my Facebook page?

 - Go to your company's Facebook page.

 - Look at the options under "Write Something."

 - Be sure to add a photo - your post will perform much better.